neilotoole/sq-web/README.md

 Error: Error building site: "content/en/_index.md:9:1": failed to extract shortcode: template for shortcode "asciicast" not found
 ```

 It probably means that the hugo module cache is out of whack.
-Run `npm install` and try again.
+Run `bun install` and try again.

 ## Documentation